nautobot/nautobot-app-secrets-providers/docs/admin/install.md

 #### 1Password Vault

 The 1Password Vault provider requires the `onepassword-sdk` library.
-THis can easily be installed along witht he app using the following command.
+This can easily be installed along with the app using the following command.

 ```no-highlight
 pip install nautobot-secrets-providers[onepassword]